SharePoint/sp-dev-docs/docs/general-development/office-365-cdn.md

 Use the [Set-SPOTenantCdnPolicy](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/set-spotenantcdnpolicy?view=sharepoint-ps) cmdlet to exclude site classifications that you do not want to make available over the CDN.
 By default, no site classifications are excluded.

 > [!NOTE]
 > When changing the list of excluded site classifications, you overwrite the currently defined list.
-If you want to exclude additional classifications, use the [Get-SPOTenantCdnPolicies](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/get-spotenantcdnpolicies?view=sharepoint-ps) cmdlet, to find out which classifications are currently configured.
+If you want to exclude additional classifications, first use the [Get-SPOTenantCdnPolicies](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/get-spotenantcdnpolicies?view=sharepoint-ps) cmdlet to find out which classifications are currently configured.

 To exclude sites classified as _HBI_ from the Public CDN, execute